tomgxz/Kraken/README.md

 The client would be able to share the website to other clients, giving them viewing permissions (if the website is private), the ability to download the site, and potentially be able to edit the site.
 The client would also be able to transfer the ownership of the site to someone else.

-To access the website builder, the url functions like this: `/u/<User>/<Site>/[]`, where the backend interprets the url to send the correct information to the client as to be able to load the site.
+To access the website builder, the URL functions like this: `/<username>/<sitename>/`, where the backend interprets the URL to send the correct information to the client as to be able to load the site.
 It will check for permissions for the client to send the appropriate site to them.